 - Child therapy

 - Eating disorders

 - Suspected abuse of a child

 - Job loss

 - Post-traumatic stress disorder

 - Family tension

-If you want to meet with a mental health care professional, the life coaches, therapists, and counselors at Thriveworks Wilmington are ready to meet with you.
+If you want to meet with a mental health care professional in Wilmington, NC, our counselors and psychologists are ready to meet with you.
 When you call our office to make an appointment, a scheduling specialist (that is, a real person—not a voicemail) will answer and help you find an appointment.
 New clients often have their first sessions within 24 hours of their first call.
-Weekend and evening appointments are offered, and we accept many different insurance plans.
+Weekend and evening appointments are offered, we accept many different insurance plans, and we offer online counseling services.
 Call today.